 - Salt: Plain table salt works best.

-- Mung Beans: Also known as moong dal or golden lentils, split yellow mung beans are fried until crispy and used to top the mango sticky rice.
+- Crispy Mung Beans: Also known as moong dal or golden lentils, split yellow mung beans are fried until crispy and used to top the mango sticky rice.

 - Mango: A fresh ripe mango is the centerpiece of this dessert.
 See below for more details.